Thiago099/SKSE-Menu-Framework-SDK/README.md

 The full code for these examples is avaliable [here](https://github.com/Thiago099/SKSE-Menu-Framework-Template)

-Import imgui into your header file
+Import imgui into your header file, i reccomend you creating a UI.cpp/UI.h
 ```cpp
 #include <imgui/imgui.h>
 ```